 A big opportunity for entrepreneurs in this future Internet will be to become a service broker:

 "A new class of service provider will emerge that will create and market service elements that can be applied across multiple sectors.
-These elements will be aggregated together in any number of ways by a 'broker', to provide the end user with contextually aware applications and decision support services."
+These elements will be aggregated together in any number of ways by a 'broker', to provide the end user with contextually aware applications and decision support services."The whole report is worth diving into, but the following selection of graphs gives a good summary of the key points.

 This was seized for you at ReadWriteWeb